ibr035/future-of-electricity/README.md

 I decided to avoid the color green due to its connection with the environmental movement, and as this application does not show which electricity provider that provides the most environmental-friendly power it is better to not have the brand in a green color to avoid "green washing".

-## future implementation:
+## Future implementation:
-- fix provider and consumption to get data through api instead of json data
+- Fix provider and consumption to get data through api instead of json data
 - Create filtering function on providers based on consumption of the user.
   - Make it possible for the user to write their annual kwh usage and based on that give a recommendation on which would be cheapest and somehow include the hourly cost.
-- create a more elaborate design theme with mobile phone design an design for the different pages.
+- Create a more elaborate design theme with mobile phone design an design for the different pages.
-- create a template for articles posts
+- Create a template for articles posts.
-- host system
+- Host system.
-- cookie GDPR setup
+- Cookie GDPR setup.
-- setup a CMS
+- Setup a CMS.